Noxagonal/Vulkan2DRenderer/README.md

 ### Capabilities

 - Easily generate and draw simple shapes. ( Box, Circle, Pie... )
-- For more control you can also draw custom shapes direcly from vertex and index lists.
+- For more control you can also create 2D meshes and define your own shapes.
-- Transformations and transformation hierarchy.
+- Transformations and scene hierarchy.
 - Instanced rendering.
 - Multi-window support.
 - Mesh modifiers to warp and distort shapes.